-Beginning in 2011, as a result of our exit from the management of the merchant banking funds, we no longer generated management fees.
-Since 2010, our investment revenues consist entirely of gains (or losses) realized on the sale of our existing investments in the merchant banking funds and Iridium and changes in the unrealized value of estimated fair market value and quoted values of such investments.
-During the years ended December 31, 2010 and 2009, we earned management fees of \$12.9 million and \$17.4 million, respectively.
-As a result of the monetization of substantially all of our investments over the past three years, we do not expect to report significant investment revenues in future periods.
+Beginning in 2011, as a result of our exit from the management of the merchant banking funds, we no longer generate management fees.
+Since 2011, our investment revenues consist entirely of gains (or losses) realized on the sale of our investments in the merchant banking funds and Iridium, and changes in the unrealized value of the estimated fair market value and quoted values of such investments.
+As a result of the monetization of substantially all of our investments, we do not expect to report meaningful investment revenues or losses in future periods.